-Upstream pipeline construction rights may be attributed under an EPCC or under a Pipeline Concession Contract and in either case an EIA approved by the MITADER must be presented with the respective development plan.
-Additionally, the concession right-holder must present the necessary licences for use and enjoyment of land (secured according to the land legislation) and the authorisations for performance of Petroleum Operations on land or at sea.
+Upstream pipeline construction rights may be attributed under an EPCC or under a Pipeline Concession Contract, and in either case an EIA approved by the MITADER must be presented with the respective development plan.
+Additionally, the concession right-holder must present the necessary licences for the use and enjoyment of land (secured according to the land legislation), besides the licences to be issued by the INP as per question 3.3 above and the authorisations for performance of Petroleum Operations on land or at sea.